 A person engaging in personalization may also see themselves as the cause of some unhealthy external event that they were not responsible for.
-For example, “We were late to the dinner party and caused the hostess to overcook the meal.
+For example, “We were late to the dinner party and caused everyone to have a terrible time.
 If I had only pushed my husband to leave on time, this wouldn’t have happened.”

-7. Control Fallacies.
+7. Control Fallacies

 The fallacy of internal control has us assuming responsibility for the pain and happiness of everyone around us.
 For example, “Why aren’t you happy?
 Is it because of something I did?”

-8. Fallacy of Fairness.
+8. Fallacy of Fairness

 For example, “Stop making me feel bad about myself!”
 Nobody can “make” us feel any particular way — only we have control over our own emotions and emotional reactions.

 For example, “I really should exercise.
 I shouldn’t be so lazy.”
 Musts and oughts are also offenders.
 The emotional consequence is guilt.
 When a person directs should statements toward others, they often feel anger, frustration and resentment.

-11. Emotional Reasoning.
+11. Emotional Reasoning

-12. Fallacy of Change.
+12. Fallacy of Change

-13. Global Labeling.
+13. Global Labeling

 Mislabeling involves describing an event with language that is highly colored and emotionally loaded.
-For example, instead of saying someone drops her children off at daycare every day, a person who is mislabeling might say that “she abandons her children to strangers.”
+For example, instead of saying someone drops her children off at daycare every day, a person who is mislabeling might say that “She abandons her children to strangers.”

-14. Always Being Right.
+14. Always Being Right

 For example, “I don’t care how badly arguing with me makes you feel, I’m going to win this argument no matter what because I’m right.”
 Being right often is more important than the feelings of others around a person who engages in this cognitive distortion, even loved ones.

-15. Heaven’s Reward Fallacy.
+15. Heaven’s Reward Fallacy

 Beck, A. T. (1976).
 Cognitive therapies and emotional disorders.
 New York: New American Library.

-Burns, D. D. (1980).
+Burns, D. D. (2012).
 Feeling good: The new mood therapy.
 New York: New American Library.